e-minguez/kubernetes-the-hard-way/README.md

 ## Differences with the original kubernetes-the-hard-way

-The main difference is that to use OpenStack as the IaaS provider but there are also some other differences:
+The main difference is that instead Google Cloud, OpenStack is used as the IaaS provider but there are also some other differences:

 * CentOS 7 instead Ubuntu as the operating system of the instances.
 * Dedicated instance for load balancing (with HAProxy).